 The management routines are divided into two categories: heap management and table management.
-Corresponding CAL routines are found in the in the System Library Reference Manual, publication SM-0114.
+Corresponding CAL routines are found in the System Library Reference Manual, publication SM-0114.

-The heap management and table management routines are available to users of both the COS and UNICOS operating systems.
+These routines are available to users of both the COS and UNICOS operating systems.